-When Wade first encounters the feisty, fearless Samantha, she is at first his rival, then becomes a love-interest and co-leader who joins Wade and his friends to hunt down clues in the OASIS, encountering more and more danger as they progress.
+When Wade first encounters the feisty, fearless Samantha, she is his rival, but then she becomes a love interest and coleader who joins Wade and his friends to hunt down clues in the OASIS, encountering more and more danger as they progress.
 For the audience, experiencing the film is like being inside a fantastical 3-D video game—exactly the experience Spielberg is aiming for—although the film’s action takes place in both the real world and the virtual one, with thrills and danger in both.
-As we experience Wade and company in both these universes, we gain an understanding, as do they, that it’s character—who you are on the inside, and connections—who your friends and loved ones are, that matter most . . . which means that reality trumps virtual reality in the end.
+As we experience Wade and company in both these universes, we gain an understanding, as do they, that it is character that matters most . . . which means that reality trumps virtual reality in the end.

-Despite the ’80s allusions and classic sense of adventure, this film by Spielberg (who personally enjoys virtual-reality technology at home) is very contemporary, blending past and future into a millennial’s Now.
+Despite the ’80s allusions and classic sense of adventure, this film by Spielberg is very contemporary, blending past and future into a millennial’s now.
 For maximum entertainment, see this film on a big screen . . . and splurge for 3-D if you can.